Holographic Representation of One-Dimensional Many-Body Quantum States via Isometric Tensor Networks: Holographic isoTNS

 \subsection{Holographic isoTNS}

 ~ We here introduce the holographic isoTNS ansatz, which utilizes a (1+1)-dimensional array of isometrically constrained tensors to represent 1D quantum states.
-The word ``holographic" highlights this dimensional difference, distinguishing it from conventional isoTNS where the dimensionality of the tensor network directly matches that of the quantum system (e.g., a 2D isoTNS for a 2D quantum system).
-We note that related holographic connections have been proposed in broader settings, for example between quantum channels and quantum circuits~\cite{Osborne:PRL:2010, Gopalakrishnan:JPhysA:2025}.
+The word ``holographic" highlights this dimensional difference by analogy with holography, distinguishing it from conventional isoTNS where the dimensionality of the tensor network directly matches that of the quantum system (e.g., a 2D isoTNS for a 2D quantum system).
+We note that related holographic connections have been proposed in broader settings, for example between quantum channels and quantum circuits~\cite{Osborne:PRL:2010, Gopalakrishnan:JPhysA:2025, lu_holographic_2025}.

 Figure~\ref{fig2}a illustrates the typical structures of holographic isoTNS.
-The horizontal axis represents the spatial dimension of the 1D system, while the emergent vertical axis is interpreted as a virtual time dimension.
+The horizontal axis represents the spatial dimension of the 1D system, while the vertical axis is interpreted as a virtual time dimension.
 Let us first focus on the bottom row tensors, which feature physical legs representing a 1D quantum system of length \(L\).
-Each tensor in this layer, denoted \(T_{l,r,a}^{j}\), has one physical leg (index \(j\)) and three virtual legs that connect to adjacent tensors on the left (\(l\)), right (\(r\)), and above (\(a\)).
-In the bulk of the network (i.e., higher rows), tensors do not have physical legs, embodying the holographic representation of a 1D quantum state as a (1+1)-dimensional network.
-These bulk tensors, denoted \(T_{l,r,b,a}\), possess four virtual legs connecting to neighbors on the left (\(l\)), right (\(r\)), below (\(b\)), and above (\(a\)).
+Each tensor in this layer is denoted as \(T_{l,r,a}^{j}\) and has one physical leg (index \(j\)) and three virtual legs that connect to adjacent tensors on the left (\(l\)), right (\(r\)), and above (\(a\)).
+In the bulk of the network (i.e., higher rows), tensors do not have physical legs.
+Denoted as \(T_{l,r,b,a}\), these tensors possess four virtual legs connecting to neighbors on the left (\(l\)), right (\(r\)), below (\(b\)), and above (\(a\)).
 We adopt the convention of removing any tensor with only two nontrivial bonds (one incoming, one outgoing), as they can be absorbed into one of their neighboring tensors.